Svavar's Fab Academy Journey

 The Icelandic students in Fab Academy 2023: Yours truly, Andri Sæmundsson and Hafey Viktoría Hallgrímsdóttir.

 There is a before and after the Fab Academy.
 I now know how an aluminum profile feels.
 You know, they don't heat the material that much, they just push it with enormous force until it deforms and takes on the shape of the die.
 Before I was a disorganized scatterbrain.
-Now I'm a scatterbrain who talks about designing things in spirals and documenting everything, not because I'm being forced to do it anymore but because I enjoy the process.
+Now I'm a disorganized scatterbrain who designs nifty things in spirals and documents everything, not because I'm being forced to do it anymore but because I enjoy the process.
 What is happening to me?

 The 2024 Fab Academy Instructor Bootcamp in León, Spain.
 My contributions: BLDC Modular Thing and Chat with your repo.
 Image from Frosti Gíslason.